Stability-AI/stable-audio-tools/README.md

   - RNG seed for PyTorch, helps with deterministic training

 # Configurations
-Training and inference code for `harmonai-tools` is based around JSON configuration files that define model hyperparameters, training settings, and information about your training dataset.
+Training and inference code for `stable-audio-tools` is based around JSON configuration files that define model hyperparameters, training settings, and information about your training dataset.

 ## Model config
 The model config file defines all of the information needed to load a model for training or inference.
 It also contains the training configuration needed to fine-tune a model or train from scratch.